Welcome to my home.

 Or at least my home page.
 Homepage.?!
 Is that one word or two?
 Siri?
 Alexa?
 Buehler?
 Anyone?

-I'm a little obsessed when it comes to vocabulary and grammar...communication is kinda my jam.
-As a seasoned Communications Specialist, I've observed how deeply meaningful it is to be heard, to be seen, or as some say, "to feel felt" - especially by those who have obstacles in doing so.
+I'm a little obsessed when it comes to expressive accuracy...it's kinda my jam.
+As a seasoned Communications Specialist, I understand how deeply meaningful it is to be heard, to be seen, or as some say, "to feel felt".
+And sometimes that comes with vocabulary, grammar, and pronunciation practice.
+More often than not, it requires a shift in perspective.

 Communication is EVERYTHING.
 It is a meaningful tool for achieving your "you-ness".